pennersr/django-allauth/docs/providers.rst

    http://{{yourdomain}}.com/accounts/twitter/login/callback/

-To allow user's to login without authorizing each session select "Allow this application to be used to Sign in with Twitter" under the application's "Settings" tab.
+To allow users to login without authorizing each session, select "Allow this application to be used to Sign in with Twitter" under the application's "Settings" tab.